BrynWatson/retirement-calculator/README.md

 - Returns are entered as a percentage

 ## Things I wanted to implement
-- Unit Testing
+- Unit testing
-- ESLint/Prettier configuration
+- API and service layer (if there was an API invloved)
-- API and Service layer (if there was an API invloved)
+- Absolute import paths

 ## Final Notes